Minnesota Nurses Buy and Forgive $2.6 million of Medical Debt

 MNA partnered with RIP Medical Debt, a New York-based non-profit, to locate and acquire the accounts.
 The names and details of those accounts are still private, but all the consumers will soon be notified that their accounts have been acquired and the debts forgiven.
 Just like a collection agency, RIP Medical Debt is able to acquire the debt at a fraction of the value.
 MNA paid $28,000 for the $2.6 million balance.

 “Nurses are happy to allow these families to be free of their debt,” said Mary Turner, MNA president.
 “They’ve had this medical debt hanging over their heads for two years or more.
-It’s cost them their credit, pushed them toward bankruptcy, and hurt them in so many ways.”
+It costs them their credit, pushed them toward bankruptcy, and hurt them in so many ways.”
+Bankruptcy lawyers near me are experienced enough to successfully handle such cases.

 All of the past due accounts had long been written off by the hospital or original provider.
 These accounts were to be sold to an agency that would collect on them to profit from the debt.
 Many of the accounts came from patients who needed to seek multiple, expensive treatments from their provider.